Creating Your Identity Map

 Integrate What You’ve Learned

-Now that you’ve explored your values, beliefs, and life experiences, it’s time to bring them into focus — not as random pieces, but as a connected story.
-This isn’t about perfection.
-It’s about clarity.
-About seeing yourself more fully and honestly than you did before.
+Now that you’ve explored your values, beliefs, and your life experiences, it’s time to bring them into focus — as a connected story.
+This is about seeing yourself more as God does, fully honest than you have ever done before.

 You’re going to create your Identity Map — a visual snapshot of who you are right now.